 Board books are perfect for toddlers!
 They’re much sturdier than traditional books.
-These zoo books for toddlers help introduce tots to zoo animals.
+These zoo books for toddlers help introduce little ones to zoo animals.

 Teaching toddlers and preschoolers about the zoo and zoo animals is so much fun!
 Reading about gorillas, giraffes, zebras, and more is sure to engage even your littlest listeners.

-These awesome board books are perfect for little ones!
+These awesome board books are perfect your upcoming preschool zoo theme activities!